gucci-ninja/Soft-Eng-Lecture-Notes/3B/2B03/README.md

 Same family with same income qualifies for 5 year fixe contract rate mortgage at 3.09% with 25 year amortization.
 Until Jan 1 they could afford $706692 but after stress test is applied they have to add 2% (now 5.09%) and can only afford $559896 house

-## Day 15 Feb 8, 2018
+## Day 16 Feb 8, 2018

 #### Mortgage Interest
 - Canada Bank Act: quoted rates must be stated on semi-annual compounding basis monthly rate is (1+r/2)^1/6 - 1
 - in the US it is monthly payments

 #### Example 1 Mortgage
 You have negotiated a 25-year, $100k mortgag at rate of 7.4% per year compounded semi-annually w/ TD Bank.
-To answer most mortgage questions we have to convert quotd annual interest compounded semi-annually to get actual interet charged each month/get efective monthly period rate.
+To answer most mortgage questions we have to convert quoted annual interest compounded semi-annually to get actual interet charged each month/get efective monthly period rate.

 ```
 EPR = 0.074/2%